DoctorBJones/datadictionary/README.md

 found they were complicated to use and/or the output wasn’t what I was after.
 This package attempts to solve those problems by presenting tabular summaries of the dataset in a format that fits easily in a pane or screen, using a single line of code.
-It also produces different summaries for different variable types.

-It includes an overall summary of the dataset and at-a-glance summaries of each variable including mean, median, min and max for numeric variables, counts in each level for factors, and the number of unique responses for character variables.
-All variable summaries include a count of missing values.
+It includes an overall summary of the dataset and at-a-glance summaries of each variable.
+All variables have a count of missing included, and different summaries are provided based on the data class.

+For factors, labelled data and logicals the summary will include the name of each level with the level number in parentheses where appropriate.
+A value for the count of units in each level is included.

+For dates, integers and other numeric types of data the summary includes statistical summaries such as mean, median, mode, minimum and maximum.
+A value for each is included in the table.

+Character variables include only a count of unique values and missing values.
+This is the default so if you include a class of data that isn’t yet implemented you should get this output.

-You can nominate one or more id variables, for example individuals and clusters, so you don’t get nonsense data summaries for these variables.
+You can nominate one or more identifier variables, for example individuals and clusters, so you only get a count of unique and missing values rather than nonsense numeric summaries.

 You can also include a vector to add labels if you want descriptions included in the document.
-You can opt for the output to write directly to Excel.
+Lastly, you can opt for the output to write directly to Excel.

 ## Installation